Equalities and diversity in Lambeth

 Lambeth is one of the most diverse boroughs in the country and equalities is at the heart of our approach.

 Lambeth retains a strong political commitment to equalities, fairness and social justice in the face of significant financial challenges.
 We believe the way to make a real difference is to ensure that equalities and tackling inequality is a part of everything we do.
-The Future Lambeth borough plan outlines our key strategic equalities objectives and commitments to fairness, inclusion and sustainability.
+Our Lambeth 2030 Plan sets out equity and justice as our golden thread.
+Our vision is to be a borough with social and climate justice at its heart.

 For more detailed information about the Equality Duty 2010